spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 * [Destroying](../run/test-case.md) (`before_destroy` and `after_destroy`, respectively)
 * [Performing](../run/task.md#performing-a-task) (`before_perform` and `after_perform`, respectively)

-These commands may serve one of two general purposes - either to make some modifications to your workspace (eg. set up symlinks, move files around etc.) or perhaps to run validations using something like [`tfsec`](https://github.com/tfsec/tfsec), [`tflint`](https://github.com/terraform-linters/tflint) or `terraform fmt`.&#x20;
+These commands may serve one of two general purposes - either to make some modifications to your workspace (eg. set up symlinks, move files around etc.) or perhaps to run validations using something like [`tfsec`](https://github.com/tfsec/tfsec), [`tflint`](https://github.com/terraform-linters/tflint) or `terraform fmt`.

 !!! danger
     When a run resumes after having been paused for any reason (e.g., confirmation, approval policy), the remaining phases are run in a new container.
 As a result, any tool installed in a phase that occurred before the pause won't be available in the subsequent phases.
 A better way to achieve this would be to bake the tool into a [custom runner image](https://docs.spacelift.io/integrations/docker#customizing-the-runner-image).